-1. Basic Views on Internal Control System and Status of Development

-The Company and its subsidiaries (hereinafter, referred to as the "RIKEN TECHNOS GROUP") have declared that they will implement and comply with the "RIKEN TECHNOS WAY" and the "RIKEN TECHNOS GROUP Code of Conduct" (hereinafter, referred to as the "Code of Conduct") as they conduct their corporate activities.
+1. Basic Views on Internal Control System and Status of Development that they will implement and comply with the "RIKEN TECHNOS WAY" and the "RIKEN TECHNOS GROUP Code of Conduct" (hereinafter, referred to as the "Code of Conduct") as they conduct their corporate activities.
 The RIKEN TECHNOS GROUP believes that the Internal Control System, a system established to ensure appropriate and efficient business operations, is a necessary and essential measure for the more reliable fulfillment of the abovementioned business practices.